 H. pylori is a spiral-shaped, gram-negative organism that has adapted to thrive in acid.
-In developing countries, it commonly causes chronic infections and is usually acquired during childhood.
+In low- and middle-income countries, it commonly causes chronic infections and is usually acquired during childhood.
 In the US, infection is less common among children but increases with age: by age 60, about 50% of people are infected.
 Infection is most common among blacks, Hispanics, and Asians.

 The organism has been cultured from stool, saliva, and dental plaque, which suggests oral-oral or fecal-oral transmission.
 Infections tend to cluster in families and in residents of custodial institutions.
 Nurses and gastroenterologists seem to be at high risk because bacteria can be transmitted by improperly disinfected endoscopes.